OAGi/Score/docs/user_guide/index.rst

 Find a namespace
 ^^^^^^^^^^^^^^^^

-1. Click on the “View/Edit Namespace” under the “Core Component” menu at the top of the page.
+1. Click on the "View/Edit Namespace" under the "Core Component" menu at the top of the page.

 2. Use any of the filter fields on the top or use pagination buttons at